Who Can Apply

 Companies seeking M/W/SBE certification under the Construction Program need to complete a Construction Reference Sheet for each specialty they perform.
 They are prequalified by the Engineering Department based on references submitted and are categorized by trade, size of contract (e.g. contracts with estimated total costs less than $500,000, $500,000 to $1.5 million, and greater then $1.5 million), and the state in which the firm’s business is located.
 This information is used to determine who will be solicited for each contract.

-If a company is already M/W/SBE certified and prequalified in a category and dollar range they may at any time submit a Construction Reference Sheet to the Office of Business and Job Opportunity to update the category(ies) or dollar range status.
+If a company is already M/W/SBE certified and prequalified in a category and dollar range they may at any time submit a Construction Reference Sheet to the Office of Business Diversity and Civil Rights to update the category(ies) or dollar range status.

 Each year a forecast of construction contracts is published in a continuing effort to encourage participation in the Port Authority’s procurement of construction services.
 This forecast identifies contracts to be publicly advertised, as well as set aside to M/W/SBEs.
 This guide is an invaluable resource in understanding Port Authority construction contract procedures.